Westlink (road): Criticism / Future plans

 The Westlink has garnered much negative publicity over the years, owing to rush-hour traffic bottlenecks at its major intersections.
 The major renovation work from 2006 to 2009 has seen the full grade-separation of the Broadway and Grosvenor Road junctions via underpasses and a third traffic lane is being added in both directions between Broadway and Divis Street.
 Left-in/left-out sliproads provided at Mulhouse Road (for access to the Royal Victoria Hospital), the closure of access to Roden Street and the provision of a segregated busway from Broadway into the Europa Buscentre were also completed.

 Detractors of this scheme point out that it will merely cause additional bottlenecks at the entry/exit point at York Street.
 However, plans to upgrade this junction to a fully free-flowing interchange have progressed (as of 16 March 2016) to the point where the scheme has been tendered.
-Provided funding is made available, construction is expected to run from November 2017 to December 2020.
+Construction was expected to run from November 2017 to December 2020, relying on the expected funding being allocated.
+As of December 2025, construction remains uninitiated.